 “We are uniquely qualified to advocate for our clients because of our relationships with key governmental officials and in-depth understanding of the legislative process.”

 What We Do

 Clients trust us to shape public policy and advocate on their behalf.
-We bring a high level of integrity to our work in representing them with Minnesota policy makers.
-We have a wide range of experience and knowledge that savvy leaders want on their side.
+We bring a high level of integrity to our work in representing them with policy makers.
+We have a wide range of experience and knowledge that astute leaders want on their side.

 Fredrikson & Byron’s professionals understand how governmental decisions impact our clients and will help them develop proactive strategies to address their needs.
 Some organizations wish to influence decisions before they are made.
 For these entities, an active approach is necessary, and our team’s solid relationships with key decision-makers is a necessary part of the plan for success.